 You can reduce the number of calories you eat by making healthier choices when it comes to food and drink.

-And it’s not just foods: drinks can be high in calories, too.
-To consume fewer calories you should choose drinks that are lower in fat and sugar or consume high-calorie drinks less often.
+It's not just foods: drinks can be high in calories, too.
+To consume fewer calories, you should choose drinks lower in fat and sugar, or consume high-calorie drinks less often.
 Don't forget alcohol is also high in calories.

-When serving yourself at home resist filling your plate, and think about if you are really hungry before having an extra helping.
+When serving yourself food at home, resist filling your plate, and think about whether you're really hungry before having an extra helping.
 When eating out, avoid supersizing or choosing large portions of food or drink.

 Knowing the calorie content of different foods and drinks can be useful when it comes to achieving or maintaining a healthy weight.
-It can help us to keep track of the amount of energy we put into our bodies, and ensure that we are not eating too much.
+It can help us keep track of the amount of energy we put into our bodies and ensure we are not eating too much.

 - Swap sugary fizzy drinks for diet versions with low or no calories.
 Even better, swap some soft drinks for sparkling water with a slice of lemon.

 - Choose wholegrains, including wholemeal and wholegrain bread, or wholegrain breakfast cereals.
-Wholegrain foods contain more fibre and other nutrients, and we digest wholegrain foods more slowly so they can help make us feel fuller for longer.
+Wholegrain foods contain more fibre and other nutrients.
+We also digest wholegrain foods more slowly, so they can help make us feel fuller for longer.

 - Read food labels: they can help you choose foods that are lower in calories, as well as lower in saturated fat and sugars.